cesar-ilharco/acl-2020/_pages/calls/demos.md

 - Heng Ji (University of Illinois at Urbana and Champaign, Amazon Scholar)
 - Jong C. Park (Korea Advanced Institute of Science and Technology)
+- Rui Xia (Nanjing University of Science and Technology)